Rahul is a TV addict who can never get enough of good shows. His all-time favorites are 'The Wire', 'Breaking Bad', and 'The Sopranos.'

 4. The Originals

 The plot revolves around the original vampire family—the first vampires on Earth.
-When they come back after thousands of years to New Orleans, a city which they had built from scratch, they find it thriving under a new vampire ruler.
+When they come back after thousands of years to New Orleans, a city that they had built from scratch, they find it thriving under a new vampire ruler.
 Will they reclaim the city or join hands with the devil?

 The Originals goes back into each character’s past with flashbacks in different episodes, adding more twists to the already complicated characters.
 Apart from a terrific ensemble cast, a strong storyline is the obvious reason to watch this series.
 Check out the first couple of episodes and see if it’s your cup of tea.
 If you love it, maybe you'd want more of the same.
 Here's my compilation of some of the best of this sub-genre.